The Long Walk (novel): Characters

-The novel's main character and point-of-view character, a 160-lb.
-16-year-old boy from Pownal.
-Garraty's father was Squaded for his outspoken political opinion when Garraty himself was very young, shaping his identity over time and leaving his mother - and himself - alone and with very little money.
-Garraty is a natural leader, demonstrating sincerity, benevolence, and a considerable measure of discipline.
+The novel's main character and point-of-view character, a 160-pound, 16-year-old boy from Pownal.
+Ray's father was Squaded for his outspoken political opinion when Ray himself was very young, shaping his identity over time and leaving his mother—and himself—alone and with very little money.
+Ray is a natural leader, demonstrating sincerity, benevolence, and a considerable measure of discipline.
 He also tends to be sensitive and somewhat naïve, as well as insecure in his masculinity.
-Garraty is more familiar with the Long Walk area, and the boys find themselves consulting and relying on him throughout their struggles; he is also one of the few Walkers who has seen a previous Walk in person.
+Ray is more familiar with the Long Walk area, and the boys find themselves consulting and relying on him throughout their struggles; he is also one of the few Walkers who has seen a previous Walk in person.
 He felt a compulsion to join the Walk that he struggles to understand, but exhibits a tenacious will to live.
 He is played by Cooper Hoffman in the film adaptation.